On This Page

 Process Animation

 Process animation brings your data to life by showing how cases move through your process over time.
-Instead of looking at static numbers, you can watch the flow and immediately spot where things slow down, pile up, or take unexpected paths.
+By watching the flow, you can immediately identify where processes slow down, accumulate, or deviate.

 What Is Process Animation?